jamesjoshuahill/git-co-author/README.md

 touch '~/.git-commit-template'
 ```

-## Configure co-authors
+## Add authors to git config

-Configure the name and email address of co-authors with their initials.
-For example 'aa' and 'bb':
+Configure the name and email address of authors with their initials.
+For example Ann and Bob:

 ```bash
 git config --global co-authors.aa 'Ann Author <ann.author@example.com>'